orggue/adidas-zaragoza/container-essentials/docker/05_volumes.md

 ----

-We can find out where the volume lives on the host by using the docker inspect command on the host (open a new terminal and leave the previous container running if you’re following along):
+We can find out where the volume lives on the host by using the `docker inspect` command on the host (open a new terminal and leave the previous container running if you're following along):

 ```
 docker inspect -f "{{json .Mounts}}" vol-test | jq .